Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Reviewed by our health policy panel.

-A: You’ve done the legwork – and compared benefits and premiums.
 After researching your options, you’ve enrolled in a Medicare plan and begun using your coverage.
 But what should you do if the plan won’t cover your medication or pay for a doctor’s visit, or there’s a problem paying your premium?
+Depending on the situation, you can get help by contacting your Medicare plan, calling 1-800-MEDICARE, or reaching out to your state’s SHIP office.
+If you used a broker to enroll in your plan, that person will be able to help you with coverage issues.
 Here’s a summary of your options when you have enrollment or billing issues or want to change your plan.

 Who should I contact if I have a problem enrolling in Medicare Advantage or Part D?